cu5tmtp/Greg-E-core/README.md

 ## 🏗 Modpack Developers Info

 > [!IMPORTANT]
 > **No Default Recipes:** All added items and machines do not come with recipes.
 You must add them yourself via KubeJS, GroovyScript, or other configuration methods.
-This is because I lock these machine behind other mod progression, you might want to do it differently.
+This is because I lock these machines behind other mod progression, you might want to do it differently.

 * **GTCEu Version:** Optimized for `7.2.1`
 * **Standalone Functionality:** All machines are designed to work independently of the GregE modpack if recipes are provided.